 - Creation and support costs

 Native application development takes longer than cross-platform applications.
 Since the same programming code cannot be used on different platforms, programmers spend time converting and rewriting it.
 This increases costs and development time.
-Maintenance and support are also time-consuming and expensive since different updates are created for different platforms.
+Maintenance and support is also time-consuming and costly because different platforms have different updates.

 - Incompatibilities with other mobile operating systems